Verified email at gmail.com

 Herein we study the effect alloying Yb onto the octahedral cite of Te doped Mg3Sb1.5Bi0.5 has and show that the reduction in mobility can be explained with an alloy scattering argument due to disrupting the Mgoctahedral–Mgtetrahedral interaction.

-C. Fu, Mengyu Yao, X. Chen, L. Z. Maulana, X. Li, J. Yang, Kazuki Imasato, Fengfeng Zhu, G. Li, G. Auffermann, U. Burkhardt, W. Schnelle, Jianshi Zhou, Tiejun Zhu, Xinbing Zhao, M. Shi, M. Dressel, A. Pronin, G. Snyder and C. Felser
+Chenguang Fu, Mengyu Yao, Xi Chen, Lucky Zaehir Maulana, Xin Li, Jiong Yang, Kazuki Imasato, Fengfeng Zhu, Guowei Li, Gudrun Auffermann, Ulrich Burkhardt, Walter Schnelle, Jianshi Zhou, Tiejun Zhu, Xinbing Zhao, Ming Shi, Martin Dressel, Artem V. Pronin, G. Jeffrey Snyder, and Claudia Felser

 Abstract Accurate determination of the intrinsic electronic structure of thermoelectric materials is a prerequisite for utilizing an electronic band engineering strategy to improve their thermoelectric performance.
 Herein, with high‐resolution angle‐resolved photoemission spectroscopy (ARPES), the intrinsic electronic structure of the 3D half‐Heusler thermoelectric material ZrNiSn is revealed.
 An unexpectedly large intrinsic bandgap is directly observed by ARPES and is further confirmed by electrical and optical measurements and first‐principles calculations.
 Moreover, a large anisotropic conduction band with an anisotropic factor of 6 is identified by ARPES and attributed to be one of the most important reasons leading to the high thermoelectric performance of ZrNiSn.
 These successful findings rely on the grown high‐quality single crystals, which have fewer Ni interstitial defects and negligible in‐gap states on the electronic structure.
 This work demonstrates a realistic paradigm to investigate the electronic structure of 3D solid materials by using ARPES and provides new insights into the intrinsic electronic structure of the half‐Heusler system benefiting further optimization of thermoelectric performance.